habbas11/billiards3D/README.md

 # 3D billiards game using OpenGL & C++ 🎱

-You can try the game by checking the .exe file under the Executable folder.
+You can try the game by checking the .exe file under the <a href = "/Executable">Executable folder.</a>

 ## Here are some snapshots... 😎